 2. Create Time-Sensitive Content

 Users engage on Facebook to stay up-to-date with new trends and happenings.
-Facebook Stories are only visible for a maximum of 24 hours, and one of the main reasons that these Stories are so compelling is due to the fact that they are so short-lived.
+The stories are only visible for a maximum of 24 hours, and one of the main reasons that these stories are so compelling is due to the fact that they are so short-lived.
 Creating time-sensitive, urgent content makes it more likely that users will take action quickly.
 Use Facebook Stories Ads to announce important updates or offers that will be available for a limited time only, host competitions and sweepstakes, or reward engaged users with sales codes or discounts.

 3. Make it Short and Sweet

 Top-performing Stories ads tend to be shorter and contain branding elements earlier than lower-performing ads do.
 Facebook’s research revealed that, in video Stories ads that have multiple scenes, top-performing ads have shorter scenes and last for a duration shorter than 10 seconds.